mmoreram/ControllerExtraBundle/README.md

 }
 ```

 ### Paginator Left Join

 You can do some left joins in this section.
 The `leftJoins` section must be
 defined as an array of array, where each array can have these fields:

+* First position: Entity alias (Principal object is set as `x`)
-* First field: Entity relation (x.Address)
+* Second position: Entity relation (Address)
-* Second field: Relation identifier (a)
+* Third position: Relation identifier (a)
-* Third field: If true, this relation is added in select group.
+* Fourth position: If true, this relation is added in select group.
 Otherwise, wont
 be loaded until its request ***(optional)***

 ``` php